httptoolkit/docker-socks-tunnel/README.md

 This is intended to be used internally by HTTP Toolkit, to tunnel traffic into Docker networks, especially in environments (Windows & Mac) where host to container connectivity is not usually available.

-The container itself uses [Microsocks](https://github.com/rofl0r/microsocks) to provide a small & lightweight SOCKS5 proxy, and is designed to be as small as reasonably possible on top of that base: currently 5.7MB on disk, or approx 2.5MB when compressed for download.
+The container itself uses [Microsocks](https://github.com/rofl0r/microsocks) to provide a small & lightweight SOCKS5 proxy, and is designed to be as small as reasonably possible on top of that base: currently 1.8MB on disk, or <1MB when compressed for download.

 To run this: